Codecademy/docs/content/postgresql/concepts/functions/functions.md

 ## Example

-Suppose we have a table `employees` containing the employees' names and salaries, with the following records:
+Suppose we have a table `employees` containing employees names and salaries, with the following records:

 | employee | salary |
 |----------|--------|